32 Aerodynamics of Finite Wings

 Confirmation that a “tip vortex” forms at the tip of a winglet, which is rendered visible by natural condensation.

-Today, aircraft have a winglet by design or are retrofitted with winglets after delivery.
+Today, airplanes have a winglet by design or are retrofitted with winglets after delivery.
 The motivation is evident in that a winglet can reduce drag and save fuel.
 While the winglet adds some structural weight and produces a small increment in skin friction drag, the reductions in induced drag outweigh these concerns.
 Fuel savings can offset the cost of retrofitting a winglet to an airliner in as little as two years.
 Therefore, using a winglet makes sense compared to a wing redesign with a higher wing span and aspect ratio.

 A large “Jumbo” airliner’s feasible wingspan and aspect ratio may be limited for several reasons, such as higher wing weight and the possibility of aeroelastic issues.
 Airport operations, such as taxiway access, parking, hangar size, etc., also impose factors.
 The Boeing 777X is unique because of its extremely high wingspan and aspect ratio, it uses a folding wing tip design.
 The idea is to give an ultra-high aspect ratio wing for flight while having a reduced wing span on the ground; in this regard, a winglet to boost the wing’s effective aspect ratio is unnecessary.